 Electrical Trailer Brakes

-The electrical trailer brakes are easily adjustable.
+Electrical trailer brakes are easily adjustable.
 You can modify the force based on how you drive and the braking force that’s needed.
 With a controller, the braking functions are always easy to manage and maintenance is minimal.
 You also gain more control with this system than with the surge brakes.

 These systems are more expensive.
-You also have more money out of pocket if you need to get someone to professionally install the system for you.
+You also have to pay more money out of pocket if you need to get someone to professionally install the system for you.
 These are all aspects to factor into the cost before you make a decision.

 Could There be an Issue with Trailer Brake Fuse?